International Psoriasis Council

 IFPA is a non-profit organization uniting national and regional psoriasis associations from around the world.

 The International Federation of Psoriasis Associations (IFPA) is a nonprofit organization uniting national and regional psoriasis associations from around the world.
-Since being founded in 1971, they have worked to resolve the challenges facing the international psoriasis community.
+Since being founded in 1971, they have worked to resolve the international psoriasis community’s challenges.
 IFPA campaigns on behalf of all people with psoriasis and psoriatic arthritis.
 Their goals are to empower their members, improve living conditions for patients, raise awareness of psoriasis and psoriatic arthritis, and cooperate with fellow stakeholders.

 ILDS has been promoting skin health around the world for over 80 years.

 Officially founded in 1935, the International League of Dermatological Societies (ILDS) has been promoting skin health around the world for over 80 years.
 Its forerunner began in 1889 as the first of many World Congresses of Dermatology.
-Today, the ILDS represents dermatology at the highest level with over 180 Member Societies from more than 80 countries, representing over 200,000 dermatologists.
-ILDS works closely with partners around the world including the World Health Organization (WHO), with whom ILDS is in official relations, to improve skin health for all people around the world.
+Today, the ILDS represents dermatology at the highest level, with over 180 Member Societies from more than 80 countries, representing over 200,000 dermatologists.
+ILDS works closely with partners worldwide, including the World Health Organization (WHO), with whom ILDS is in official relations, to improve skin health for all people.

 Subscribe to the IPC Newsletter